ledwards/holocron/ROADMAP.md

 DESIGN
 ======
+* iPhone SE (maybe both) should have less padding above navigation tabs
+* background on the hint above nav could be transparent, might look better
 * empty list state has holocron art - maybe dependent on light vs. dark mode; or maybe just more instructive coach tips
 * Sideways starships and weapons show a bit of the green or blue chrome in the list view
 * nice designs for bottom bar tabs